Starshine (comics): Fictional character biography

 Brandy Clark was a young woman residing in the fictional town of Clairton, West Virginia.
 She was romantically involved with a local young man, Steve Jackson.
 Brandy was the first person to meet the Spaceknight Rom when he landed on Earth, and she helped him as he tracked down and banished the Dire Wraiths that had infiltrated the town.
 Brandy came to fall in love with Rom because of his nobility, which caused friction between them and Steve.

 Not long after the death of Landra, the original Starshine, Rom left Clairton to continue seeking out Wraiths elsewhere.
 Brandy felt strangely compelled to dig up Starshine's body.
 A Wraith sorcerer Doctor Dredd magically transplanted Brandy's body into the Starshine armor as part of an evil plan.
 This was something she had secretly yearned for; afterwards, she left Clairton and accompanied Rom as he traveled the Earth.

 During their absence, all of Clairton's citizens were killed by female Dire Wraiths when they decided to take over from their males.
 Steve and Brandy's families were among the dead, which made her bitter and vengeful, even causing the Starshine armor she wore to morph into a more fierce-looking one.
 She continued to help Rom battle the Wraiths.
 Later, she was magically changed back into her human form by Hybrid.

 When all the Wraiths were finally defeated, Rom left for Galador.
 Brandy remained on Earth.
 Her desire to be with Rom was noticed by the cosmic entity the Beyonder, who was active on Earth at the time.
-He granted her wish to be sent to Galador, where she hoped to be reunited with Rom.
-However, she arrived before Rom, and it turned out that a second generation of Spaceknights had turned against the human Galadorians and killed most of them.
+He granted her wish to be sent to Galador, where she hoped to be reunited with Rom, but she arrived before Rom, and it turned out that a second generation of Spaceknights had turned against the human Galadorians and killed most of them.
 Brandy joined the underground resistance, but ultimately all human Galadorians were killed, and Brandy herself was only saved by the timely arrival of Rom.
 With help from the original Spaceknights, Rom defeated the evil ones.
 He reclaimed his "humanity" (human body parts) which he had until then thought lost.
 Rom remained on Galador with Brandy while the other Spaceknights (who had lost their human bodies permanently) watched over them from space.

-Brandy was seen again at Rick Jones' wedding along with the now-human Rom; she appeared to be pregnant.
+Brandy was seen again at Rick Jones' wedding along with the now-human Rom and she appeared to be pregnant.
 Brandy had two sons with Rom, both of whom became Spaceknights as well.

 When the Builders come to Galador, Starshine helps defend the world along with Terminator, Ikon, Firefall, and Pulsar.